ibm-ecosystem-engineering/Watson-NLP/Init-Container/readme.md

         - name: model-directory
           mountPath: "/app/models"
 ```
-Init containers of a Pod will run to completion before the main application container starts.
-You can change this image name to serve other pretrained models.
+The init containers of a Pod will run to completion before the main application container starts.
+These containers will provision the models so that the Watson NLP Runtime can find them.
+You can change the image name to serve other pretrained models.
 As well, you can serve multiple models at once by specifying multiple init containers.

 The model container mounts the Pod's `emptyDir` volume at path `/app/models`.
 The entrypoint script for the model container will copy the model to this location when it runs.